Shopify/polaris/documentation/guides/breakpoints-migration.md

 ### Media queries variables

-We created some Sass variables to handle the new breakpoints and most of the migration you need to do is replacing old media-queries or mixins with them in your code.
+We've created a collection of Sass variables for applying responsive styles at each breakpoint alias.
+A majority of the migration will involve replacing legacy media-queries or mixins with the following values:

 ```scss
 $p-breakpoints-xs-up: '(min-width: 0em)';